komaly/Virtual-Memory-Manager/README.md

-The Virtual Memory Manager is a virtual memory system (VM) that uses segmentation and paging.
+The Virtual Memory Manager is a virtual memory system that uses segmentation and paging.
 It creates segment and page tables in the physical memory, which is divided into 512 frames, and translates virtual addresses to physical addresses.
 It uses a Translation Look Aside Buffer (TLB) to increase the efficiency of the translation process.
 It also utilizes a bitmap to keep track